aminkhoram/magic_gamma_telescope_classification/README.md

 Standardizes features with StandardScaler.

-Applies RandomOverSampler on the training set (optional flag).
+Apply RandomOverSampler on the training set (It is used to balance the classes in your dataset by randomly duplicating samples from the minority class until all classes have the same number of samples).

-Train models
+Train models:

 K-NN (n_neighbors=5)